Last Updated on June 14, 2025 by Alexx

 This 90 minute tour will show you the best bits in the city as well as take you for a cruise on the lake, learning about local legends as you go, or opt for the two hour Tarawera and Lakes tour for something more nature-focused.

-19. On ya mountain bike
+19. Get on ya mountain bike

 Mountain bikers rejoice, Rotorua has a couple of different spots for you to hit the trails.